What is a tropical cyclone?

 Widespread, gale force winds

-In a tropical cyclone, gale force winds—sustained winds of 63 km/h or more, with gusts over 90 km/h—can extend for hundreds of kilometres, rotating around the eye, or centre, of the cyclone.
+In a tropical cyclone, gale force winds—sustained winds of 63 km/h or more, with gusts over 90 km/h—can extend for hundreds of kilometres, rotating around the eye of the cyclone.

 In severe tropical cyclones, winds exceed 118 km/h with gusts over 165 km/h.